-In May 2019, the Board of Directors of Ashland announced a quarterly cash dividend of 27.5 cents per share to eligible stockholders at record.
-This dividend was paid in the first two quarters of fiscal 2021, each quarter of fiscal 2020 and the third and fourth quarters of fiscal 2019.
+In May 2021, the Board of Directors of Ashland announced a quarterly cash dividend of 30 cents per share to eligible stockholders of record, which was paid in the third quarter of fiscal 2021.
+This dividend represented a 9% increase over the previous quarter's dividend.
+Dividends of 27.5 cents per share were paid in the first two quarters of fiscal 2021, each quarter of fiscal 2020 and the third and fourth quarters of fiscal 2019.